dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 **Prerequisites**

 1. The steps in this task need to be completed from a domain joined computer.
-The **AzFilesHybrid** module use the AD PowerShell module, so running from a server is preferred.
+The **AzFilesHybrid** module uses the AD PowerShell module, so running from a server is preferred.

     ![](images/openpowersellise.png "Open PowerShell ISE")